-Multiple sclerosis (MS) is one of the most common neurological diseases.
-It usually occurs between the ages of 20 and 40 and has a relapsing course.
-The symptoms are manifold.
-Although standard therapies can reduce the frequency and duration of relapses, common drug therapies are not free of severe side effects.
-Medicinal cannabis may be a complementary treatment option with few side effects to relieve various MS symptoms.
-This has been shown by various studies.
+Multiple Sclerosis (MS) usually occurs between the ages of 20 and 40.
+The neurological disease progresses episodically, and symptoms may vary.
+While standard therapies can reduce the frequency and duration of relapses, drug therapies are not free of severe side effects.
+Medical cannabis provides a complementary therapy option low on side effects, to alleviate various MS symptoms, with different studies supporting the theory.

-Multiple sclerosis (polysclerosis) is an autoimmune disease or a chronic inflammatory disease of the central nervous system (CNS) in which the inflammatory processes in the brain and spinal cord destroy parts of the nerve fibres.
-The defence cells, which actually attack pathogens and foreign substances, damage the body’s own tissue in the process.
-Put simply, this means that the immune system turns against its own body.
+Multiple sclerosis (poly sclerosis) is an autoimmune or chronic inflammatory disease of the central nervous system (CNS) in which inflammatory processes in the brain and spinal cord destroy parts of the nerve fibers.
+In the process, the defense cells, which usually attack pathogens and foreign substances, damage the body’s own tissue.
+In simple terms, this means that the immune system turns against its own body.

-The exact causes have not yet been finally clarified.
-Although it has been proven that the disease is caused by inflammatory processes in the brain and spinal cord, it is not clear why this happens.
-Different factors seem to play a role, such as the autoimmune process.
+The exact causes have not yet been conclusively clarified.
+Although it has been proven that the disease is caused by the inflammatory processes in the brain and spinal cord, it is unclear why it occurs.
+Different factors seem to come into play, such as the autoimmune process.

-Infections with viruses (e.g. herpes viruses, chlamydia or the Eppstein-Barr virus), which resemble the body’s own structures, may be a possible cause.
-These could also be the cause of other autoimmune diseases, such as rheumatoid arthritis or systematic lupus erythematosus (SLE).
+Infections with viruses (e.g., herpes viruses, chlamydia, or the Eppstein-Barr-Virus) that resemble the body’s own structures may be a possible cause.
+These could also be the case in the development of other autoimmune diseases, such as rheumatoid arthritis or systemic lupus erythematosus (SLE).

 Furthermore, hereditary factors also play an important role.
-Relatives of MS-patients have up to 30 times higher risk of developing the disease.
+Relatives of MS patients are 30 times more likely of also developing the disease.

 What are the symptoms of multiple sclerosis?

-- Tingling (formication) and/or numbness in arms and legs
+- tingling (formication) and/or numbness in the arms and legs.

 - Poor temperature perception